Nitzavim: Readings for Parashiot Nitzavim-Vayelech

 When Jews read Parashat Nitzavim together with Parashat Vayelech, they divide readings according to the following schedule:

 Readings according to the triennial cycle

 In years when Jews read the parashah separately, Jews who read the Torah according to the triennial cycle of Torah reading read the entire parashah according to the schedule of first through seventh readings in the text above.
 When Jews read Parashat Nitzavim together with Parashat Vayelech, Jews who read the Torah according to the triennial cycle can read the parashah according to the following schedule.

-Key words

-Words used frequently in the parashah include: God, gods (27 times); day, days (16 times); land (14 times); and heart (10 times).

 In inner-biblical interpretation

 The parashah has parallels or is discussed in these Biblical sources: